emersonschn/BLACKJACK/README.md

 ## Acknowledgments

 This project was developed collaboratively and received the *People’s Choice Award* for its engaging design and gameplay mechanics.
+It also implements Ohio State's Proteous Simulator and corresponding libraries.